AWS-South-Wales-User-Group/qldb-access-control-demo/shell-demo/README.md

 The second task is to add a new document to the table that has been created.

-1. Assume the admin user role
+### Assume the admin user role

 ```shell
 > source setupAdmin.sh
 ```

-2. Login to the QLDB shell and create a document in the `Person` table specifying a memorable email address by using the following command:
+### Login to the QLDB shell and create a document in the `Person` table specifying a memorable email address

 ```shell
 > qldb --ledger qldb-access-control